EugeneRUsers/MixedEffectModeling/README.md

 # MixedEffectModeling
-RUG Meetup on 3/13/18 on Mixed Effect Modeling
+RUG Meetup on 3/13/18 on Mixed Effect Modeling Presentation and Tutorial Materials